88-degrees/Book-of-Changes/appendix02s2.md

 For paragraph 6 see the note on line 6 under the Text.

-343:LX Various explanations of the Great Symbolism have been attempted.
+<a name="fn_249"></a>[343:LX](#fr_249) Various explanations of the Great Symbolism have been attempted.
 E. g., [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says:--'The water which a lake or marsh will contain is limited to a certain quantity.
 If the water flowing in exceed that, it overflows.
 This gives us the idea of Kieh.'
 What is found on the application of it is to my mind equally unsatisfactory.

 The subject of line 1 knows when he might have free course and when he is obstructed, and acts accordingly.
 He is regulated by a consideration of the time.